• Skip to primary navigation

 2. Lead Team & Members

-• Thomas Koellner, Universität Bayreuth
+• Thomas Koellner, University of Bayreuth, Germany

-• Nynke Schulp, IvM-VU, The Netherlands
+• Nynke Schulp, IvM-VU, University of Amsterdam, The Netherlands

-• Maria Felipe-Lucia, idiv, Leipzig
+• Maria Felipe-Lucia, idiv, Leipzig, Germany

 3. Activities and Outputs